The bread that you eat every day has a powerful influence on both your physical and mental health.

 Supporting a community

-The purpose of our Systems Change Programme is to help as many people as possible to make delicious, nutritious bread, and also to support them in engaging with their community to share the knowledge they have learned at the School.
+The purpose of our Systems Change Programme is to help as many people as possible to make delicious, nutritious bread and also to support them in engaging with their community to share the knowledge they have learned at the School.
 We also aim to reconnect our students with the systems behind the bread we bake, including agriculture, the environment, the soil and the producers that grow and make our food.
 It is our hope that we can be an instrument of change, ultimately transforming the system to make it better for both producers and consumers.
 We want to share the understanding that the bread we eat has an impact on our microbiomes and our mental health.
+We know that lifestyle medicine students appreciate training in this area.

 Our community does not stop with home bakers.
 We work with healthcare practitioners and with the bread industry to bring about change across a whole cross-section of bread-making.